JonathanBowker/pseudonymisation-as-a-service/README.md

 As discussed in Section 7, in such Scenarios, the use of weak pseudonymisation functions (like plain hashing) allows for trivial brute-force, guesswork, or probability distribution attacks, as discussed above.
 Enriched with the additional (non-personal) data contained in the shared data records, and maybe with some additional background knowledge, these attacks must be considered practical and largely successful in many Scenarios.
 Even worse, the more companies share information on a particular data subject’s attributes, the more information is available to an intentional adversary against the pseudonymisation utilised, hence the more likely a success of such attacks is.

-Privacy risks may occur even in the more general Scenario that the organisations apply different (and even strong) pseudonymisation techniques to their users’ identifiers (e.g. e-mail or IP address).
+Privacy risks may occur even in the more general scenario that the organisations apply different (and even strong) pseudonymisation techniques to their users’ identifiers (e.g. e-mail or IP address).
 Let us assume that the aforementioned set of companies A to E provide such pseudonymous data to OSS, in order to obtain, e.g., statistical services.
 If the provided pseudonyms are accompanied with information on the users browser/device as described in Section 8.4 (browser settings, operating system etc.), and recalling that any such device information is expected to be unique for each device33, then OSS may trivially link different pseudonyms, provided from different companies, corresponding to the same user.

 ## 8.7 COUNTERMEASURES